Heya (Ive song)

 "Heya" is a song recorded by South Korean girl group Ive for their second Korean-language extended play Ive Switch.
 It was released as the EP's lead single on April 29, 2024, by Starship Entertainment.

 Background and release

-On April 3, 2024, Starship Entertainment announced that Ive would be releasing their second extended play titled Ive Switch on April 29.
+On April 3, 2024, Starship Entertainment announced that Ive would be releasing their second extended play, Ive Switch, on April 29.
 On April 20, the track listing was released with "Heya" and "Accendio" announced as the lead singles.
 A day later, a motion teaser video was released, followed by the music video teaser on April 24.
 On April 28, the highlight medley teaser video was released.
 The song was released alongside its music video and the extended play on April 29.

 Composition

 "Heya" was written by Lee Seu-ran, Exy, and Sohlhee, composed and arranged by Ryan S. Jhun, Dem Jointz, Jack Brady and Jordan Roman of The Wavys, and Ido Nadjar, with Kloe Latimer participating in the composition.
 Described as a hip hop song with lyrics about "folk tale", "Heya" was composed in the key of F minor, with a tempo of 92 beats per minute.